BiggerMINDS/BiggerMINDS/README.md

 **The Vision**

 BiggerMINDS vision is to provide Hybrid Finances as a Service (HFS) and blockchain awareness to everyone.
-BiggerMINDS facilitates simplicity by being a one-stop shop in the Avalanche Network.
+BiggerMINDS offers simplicity by being a one-stop shop in the Avalanche Network.
 We are an innovative company pushing the limits.

 BiggerMINDS native currency is $MIND.